 VPNs are legal and are used all around the world by individuals and companies alike, to safeguard confidential information and online activity.

-Companies, government institutions and individuals popularly use VPNs to safeguard confidentiality and internet privacy while also using VPNs to access information and content to ensure their competitive edge vis-a-vis the rest of the world.
+Companies, government institutions and individuals popularly use VPNs to safeguard internet privacy and access open information.

 However, illegal online activity remains illegal, regardless of whether a VPN is used.